 Understand Your Target Market

-Who are you marketing your decaf coffee to: existing customers or new ones?
+Designing effective marketing strategies begins with understanding your audience.
+Who are you targeting: existing customers or new ones?
 Younger or older generations?
 Expecting mums or health-conscious professionals?

-No matter who your audience is, you need to know them in order to design the most effective marketing strategies.
-Fortunately, there are a lot of sources of information available to you.
-Gather information on who is currently purchasing your decaf, whether through email surveys, website data, or in-store analysis.
-Read local and international studies, such as the ones by the NCA.
-Speak to your decaf supplier.
+Fortunately, no matter who you’re targeting, there are many sources of data available to you.
+Gather information on who is currently purchasing your decaf, whether through email surveys, website analytics, or in-store analysis.
+Read local and international studies, such as the ones by the National Coffee Association (NCA).
+Ask your decaf supplier about their experiences.

 Susan Castle is the Director of Marketing, Strategy & Development at The Bean Alliance, which sells Swiss Water decaf coffee under the brand Bean Ground & Drunk in large Australian supermarket chains (including Woolworths and Coles) as well as small specialty stores.
-As she tells us, their single origin organic and Fairtrade decaf coffee “is in every supermarket store in Australia”.
+In her words, their single origin organic and Fairtrade decaf coffee “is in every supermarket store in Australia”.

 This audience, she continues, “is quite sizeable.
 In Australia, for example, that market segment from 18 to 30 represents about a quarter of our population.”